apollo

 0

-ALPHA LIPOIC ACID belongs to the class of 'antioxidants', primarily used to treat diabetic polyneuropathy.
+Alpha Lipoic Acid is used to treat diabetic polyneuropathy.
 Diabetic polyneuropathy is a type of nerve damage that can occur if you have diabetes.
-High blood sugar (glucose) can injure nerves throughout your body.
 Diabetic neuropathy most often damages nerves in your legs and feet.

-ALPHA LIPOIC ACID contains the active ingredient of alpha-lipoic acid.
-Alpha-lipoic acid is a free-radical scavenger that catches damaging oxygen radicals both in aqueous and lipid-soluble cell environments, thereby counteracting the sensory disorders of diabetic polyneuropathy.
+Alpha Lipoic Acid contains alpha-lipoic acid, which traps damaging oxygen radicals in both aqueous and lipid-soluble cellular environments, thereby counteracting the sensory disorders of diabetic polyneuropathy.

 Medicinal Benefits